Step 1: Cleaning

 150 litres per hour

-The client's electrician needs to connect all starters, motors and level switches to your DB board.
+The client's electrician needs to connect all motors, level switches, and control panels to your DB board.
 Main supply should be a 150Amp Moulded Breaker 25kA.